 Espaço 20

-Espaço 20 also has a wide array of cabanas and beach chairs right on the sand, and you can order your food and drinks directly there.
+There are a wide array of cabanas and beach chairs right on the sand, and you can order your food and drinks directly there.
 It’s nice to be able to lounge on a beach chair and sip a cold drink while you bask in the sun.

 They don’t have a website, only a facebook page, but you can head to their Instagram page if you want to see photos of their menu options.